plone/ansible.plone_server/README.md

     plone_zserver_threads: 2

-How many threads should run per server?
+How many threads should run per client?

 Defaults to `1`